 When seriously considering taking legal action and joining the Invokana mass tort litigation against Johnson & Johnson, do not casually pick any attorney out there.
 Instead, carefully choose who will represent you and consider a firm’s experience with class action and mass tort pharmaceutical cases.

-Stewart J. Guss’ legal team actively works with a team of committed and experienced personal injury attorneys that understands the ins and outs of mass tort litigation.
-We have seen the devastating injuries and complications caused by
+Trust Guss Injury Lawyers actively works with a team of committed and experienced personal injury attorneys that understands the ins and outs of mass tort litigation.
+We have seen the devastating injuries and complications caused by Invokana.
+We firmly believe in holding large pharma companies fully responsible for all of the harm they cause in their efforts to maximize profits.

 Have you suffered harm from Invokana or similar drugs?
 If so, don’t wait any longer to exercise your legal rights.
-Please contact the law office of Stewart J. Guss at 800-898-4877 or click here to contact us now for a free consultation today.
+Please contact the law office of Trust Guss Injury Lawyers at 800-898-4877 or click here to contact us now for a free consultation today.